muktadiur/github-actions-demo/README.md

 # python-helloworld
-Python flask app to test github actions
+Python flask app to test github actions.
+Build docker image and push to DockerHub.